 “Write & Shine writing workshops give me inspiration & structure as I start to make writing more than just a hobby.
 Each week I leave feeling excited about what I have scribbled down in my notebook & my best pieces of writing have without fail been from an early morning Write & Shine workshop.
 I am absolutely sure my membership is making me a better writer!” – Becca

 Each workshop is themed, allowing us to delve deeply into a subject.
 In the sessions, we offer a series of writing prompts related to the theme in its broadest sense.
 This season, we’ll run workshops about the autumn equinox, time & clocks, and mark National Poetry Day with a special poetic session.
-Many are linked to seasonal changes or dates in the calendar such as Banned Books Week in September.
-We’ll announce further details on the website & social media a week before each workshop.
-The upcoming few themes will be:
+The upcoming themes will be:

 Retreat, Quaker Meeting House, Leicester Square (16 May, 7.15-9.30am)—A bright & early writing retreat!
 Bring your work-in-progress and enjoy a couple of hours of writing with us.

 Plotting, Waterstones, Tottenham Court Road (23 May, 9-10.45am)— A workshop looking at plotting in stories & novels, as well as how plotting our own writing plans & ideas.

 Randomness, Rooftop Kitchen (24 May, 9-10.45am)—When two random things come together, what happens?
 The brain loves to solve problems, so a new idea is the answer!
 Delve into opposites, oddities & all things eclectic.
 We’ve just added this workshop to our spring season, will you join us?